 When it comes to carpet cleaner machines for the home, and general messes and pet messes and odors, there’s several brands and models to choose from.

-A few of the more popular brands are Rug Doctor and Bissell, and we’ve put together a guide of a few of their more popular models.
+One of these brands are BISSELL, and we’ve put together a guide of a few of their more popular cleaner models.

-In this Rug Doctor Deep Carpet Cleaner vs Bissell ProHeat 2x Revolution Cleaner Comparison, we’ve listed the main differences and similarities so you can get a good idea of which one might be best for you.
+In this BISSELL Symphony Pet vs Crosswave Pet Comparison Guide, we’ve listed the main differences and similarities so you can get a good idea of which one might be best for you.

 Let’s take a look at them!